 Video: Submit a video of yourself hosting a professional learning session for teachers in your district.
 Your video should demonstrate your effective and consistent use of best practices of instruction while working with adult learners.

-Unit Plan: Submit your plans for at least three small group professional learning sessions focused on content instruction or general mentoring topics.
+Unit Plan: Upload your plans (.pdf or .docx) for at least three small group professional learning sessions focused on content instruction or general mentoring topics.
 This could be a content-specific series of workshops or a monthly support group for first-year teachers.

 Testimonial: Submit a testimonial from one of the participants in your professional learning session or series of content-specific workshops.
 The participant should describe how this experience helped him/her to improve his practice.